1854 Cardiganshire by-election

 The 1854 Cardiganshire by-election was a parliamentary by-election held on 22 February 1854 for the British House of Commons constituency of Cardiganshire.

 Previous Member of Parliament

 The seat had become vacant when the constituency's Conservative Member of Parliament (MP), William Edward Powell (16 February 1788 – 10 April 1854) retired from Parliament.
 He died not long after.

 Candidates

-Only one candidate nominated for the by-election.
+Only one candidate was nominated for the by-election.